Cindy Stollenberg: Gymnastics career

 She represented Belgium in the individual rhythmic gymnastics all-around competition at two Olympic Games: in 1992 in Barcelona and in 1996 in Atlanta.
-In 1992 she was 39th in the qualification round and didn't advance to the final, in 1996 she was 31st in the qualification round and didn't advance to the semifinal.
+In 1992 she was 39th in the qualification round and didn't advance to the final, while in 1996, she was 31st in the qualification round and didn't advance to the semifinal.
+Stollenberg retired after her second Olympics at 20 years old; she later stated that she had made the decision a year beforehand.